 If you’ve had Vietnamese food, you’ve probably at some point caught a whiff of these pungent pickles. Đồ chua literally means “pickled stuff.”
 Weird right?
 It makes no sense to have such a generalized name because the vegetables in it don’t change–it’s always carrots and daikon.

 But anyways, like pickles in other cuisine, they go well with salty or fatty foods.
-It’s great on bánh mì, bánh xèo, bún thịt nướng, bún chả, chả gìo, and the list goes on.
+It’s great on Vietnamese sandwiches (bánh mì), savory crepes (bánh xèo), grilled pork and noodles (bún thịt nướng), egg rolls (chả gìo), and the list goes on.
 Larger cuts are usually found next to cuts of meat, while finer shreds are put in nước chấm (dipping sauce).

-I discovered that in Vietnam, đồ chua is mostly daikon simply because it is cheaper and carrots were added mainly for color.
-Here in the US the values are flipped so cost-conscious restaurants and shops will load up on the cheaper carrots.
+I learned that in Vietnam, đồ chua is mostly daikon simply because it is cheaper and carrots were added mainly for color.
+Here in the US the costs of these veggies are flipped so cost-conscious restaurants and shops will load up on the cheaper carrots.

 Today, most restaurants I visit use a 50/50 mix of daikon and carrots.
 It’s what I grew up with and in this recipe, we’ll stick with that for familiarity.
 Before we get started, here’s a few notes on how to make đồ chua.

 This recipe was specifically formulated by my Mom to be slightly less pungent and less sweet compared to the recipe you will find at most Vietnamese shops.
 This less vinegary formula is simply a matter of preference, and it will make your đồ chua last longer in the fridge before it expires.